-Towing items behind RV, or overloading the rear, will void the warranty and may result in: damage to the RV or add-on items, towing difficulties, property damage and/or personal injury. chance to cool.
-The tow vehicle transmission and engine will help in controlling downhill speed and can lengthen brake life.
+Towing items behind RV, or overloading the rear, will void the warranty and may result in: damage to the RV or add-on items, towing difficulties, property damage and/or personal injury.

 The distance required to stop the RV is greater than an automobile's.
 Use care when accelerating or decelerating on a slippery surface.
 Abrupt speed changes can cause skidding and loss of control.
 Driving through water deep enough to wet the brakes may affect stopping distance or cause the vehicle to pull to one side.
 Check the RV's brake operation in a safe area to be sure they have not been affected.
 Never operate any vehicle if a difference in braking efficiency is noticeable.